haoqiusong/Computable-Phenotype/README.md

-# Hospital
+# Description
-Draft codes for the data analysis from the hospital.
+This code is for the IWS computable phenotype produced by Virginia Tech and Children's National Hospital.